devakino/KnowledgeFlow/README.md

-# 📚 Learning Journey: NLP to RAG
+# 📚 Learning Journey at AkinoLabs

 ## 1️⃣ Learning What is NLP (Natural Language Processing)
 - Basics of NLP